mostypc123/XediX/README.md

 You can find the information on top of this file.
 # What's next?
-As you know, XediX34 is non problem part of XediX4 what can be released 1-3 years ago.
+As you know, XediX34 is non problem part of XediX4 what can be released 1-3 years next.
 It adds new design and functions like XahX(for creating sound files)